lentra0/omarchy-cachyos/README.md

 # Omarchy for CachyOS

-A streamlined fork of the DHH's Omarchy project, specifically optimized for CachyOS with crucial improvements, fixes, and personal preferences for a superior Hyprland experience.
+A streamlined fork of the DHH's Omarchy project, specifically adapted for CachyOS with crucial improvements, fixes, and personal preferences for a superior Hyprland experience.

 ## Overview